A couple reading, potentially exploring information related to homeownership or mortgages.

 Cons Of A 20% Down Payment

-Making a 20% down payment on a house can also come with a few downsides.
-The potential disadvantages of putting 20% down include:
+Making a 20% down payment on a house can also come with a few downsides, which may include:

-• The amount of time needed to save for a large down payment
+• Needing more time to save for a down payment

 • Less money to pay for potential home repairs, new furniture and other necessities

-Consider your loan requirements, financial situation and individual preferences when deciding how much you need for a house down payment.
+Consider your loan’s requirements along with your financial situation and individual preferences when determining how much you need for a house down payment.

 Explore your down payment options.